 During the past five fiscal years, we have not declared, and currently do not plan to declare in the foreseeable future, dividends on shares of our common stock.
-We currently intend to retain any future earnings for use in the operation and expansion of our business.
 Any further determination to pay dividends on our capital stock will be at the discretion of our board of directors, subject to applicable laws, and will depend on our financial condition, results of operations, capital requirements, general business conditions and other factors that our board of directors considers relevant.
 In addition, the terms of our revolving credit facility contain restrictions on our ability to pay dividends.